-Group B Streptococcus (GBS) Screening Consent Info
+Group B Streptococcus (GBS) Screening

-GBS is a common bacterium in our environment and can be found in the vagina or rectum of about 25% of all healthy people.
-It is impossible to eradicate it from the body permanently and can return to a healthy system within hours of using antibiotics.
-It is a weak bacterium and only those with a susceptible immune system get colonized.
-This is not a sexually transmitted infection and people do not usually have any symptoms.
+GBS is a common bacteria in our environment and can be found in the vagina or rectum of about 25% of all healthy women.
+It is impossible to eradicate it from the body permanently and can return to a healthy woman within hours of using antibiotics.
+It is a weak bacteria and only those with a susceptible immune systems get colonized.
+This is not a sexually transmitted infection and women usually do not have any symptoms.